lmas/thesis/thesis.typ

 With the hardware set up and ready, the stream-adapted DAMP implementation could start processing the sensor data.
-@lightsensor shows example code for collecting the shifting ambient light level from the TSL25911 sensor.
+@lightsensor shows example code for collecting the shifting, ambient light level from the TSL25911 sensor.
 The code is running continuously on the Raspberry Pi in order to log the data for later analysis.